erdcss/AI-PROGRES/replit.md

 - Variant-specific inventory tracking
 - Full memory system with monitoring capabilities

+The system now demonstrates complete end-to-end functionality for the requested use case: "If a black shoe size 35 goes out of stock on Trendyol, automatically update Shopify stock to zero."

 ## LIVE TEST COMPLETED SUCCESSFULLY

 Çaykur Altınbaş tea product successfully integrated: